 We sell out well in advance for these workshops so if you are interested please get in touch - we are already taking bookings for World Book Day 2019!

-Among the World Book Day 2019 - School Workshops and Visits you can choose from are ...
+Among the World Book Day 2019 - School Workshops, Assemblies and Author Visits you can choose from are ...

 "Thank you so much for the brilliant experience given to the children on Monday.
 Bookman was great with the children, they all thoroughly enjoyed the workshops and the assembly in the morning.
 Having to be creative and use their imaginations reminded them about the enjoyment of reading."
 (Class Teacher, St Peter's Primary School)